Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-networking/00-connecting-without-network.md

 This might work on Windows, too.

 1. You'll need an ethernet cord to connect from your RPi to your Mac.
 Most Macs don't have an ethernet port, but you can purchase simple USB-C to Ethernet dongles.
-2. Flash the image using RPi imager, but uncheck the box "Configure Wireless LAN".
+2. Flash the image using Raspberry Pi Imager, but leave Wi-Fi configuration disabled.
 3. With your RPi powered down, connect to your Mac via the ethernet port.
 Insert the SD card, and power up.
 4. After a while, the blue light should come on, and then probably some more flashing.
 This is attempting a connection, but will fail the first few times.
 After a minute or so, the flashing should stop.
 5. Open up your terminal, and try the following: